 - If it involves a staff member of the University, also inform the department chair/director or Human Resources

-- Consult with the Counseling & Testing Center to debrief and assist you once the initial crisis is resolved
+- Consult with Counseling & Prevention Services to debrief and assist you once the initial crisis is resolved

 When a person makes any reference to suicide, threat of suicide, or an attempt at suicide, a judgment should be made by a mental health professional about the seriousness of a possible suicidal thought or behavior.
 References to or threats of self harm should be taken seriously.
 Mental health evaluations and treatment are available through Counseling and Prevention Services at (316) 978-3440.